snipsco/snipsmanager/README.rst

 Launching the skills server
 ---------------------------

-You may need to restart your device.
-We are now ready to start the service, using the ``run`` command:
+If you enabled Snips Skills to run on boot, simply reboot your device.
+Otherwise, start the service manually by running:

 .. code-block:: console